harryli0088/yemen-humanitarian-aid-tracking/README.md

 3 - QR codes on individual bags

-This system is designed to detect diversion in food aid distribution and give people a place to start investigating when aid goes missing.
+to detect diversion in food aid distribution and give people a place to start investigating when aid goes missing.

+In this demo, blue trucks represent normal behavior, while magenta trucks represent suspicious behavior that requires investigation.
+The magenta truck going north has probably diverted food, given that the percentage of RFID tags scanned drops significantly from the first to second checkpoint.
+The magenta truck going northeast stops suspiciously in the middle of its journey, but most of the RFID tags are scanned at the first and second checkpoint.
+Perhaps this truck was detained for some reason, and we can avoid that route in the future.
+Without this system, it would be very difficult to detect diversion or adapt to a changing environment.

 This demo was built off this d3.js map example: http://bl.ocks.org/asifsalam/681a06e4a37b7b1e3cf6